Figure 1: Map and elevation

 despite terrible optical conditions (e.g. thick haze and light

-pollution) we still wanted to try a "lightbeam" contact again when
+pollution) we still wanted to try a "lightbeam" contact again

 weather and air